mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 action taken | expected result | functional
 ------------ | --------------- | ----------
-User logged in at "add recipe" page, by filling the form in full and click "Add Recipe" button | Recipe added to account user | Yes
+User logged in at "add recipe" page, by filling the form in full and click "Add Recipe" button | Recipe added to database | Yes
 User not filling the input field "Recipe name" | Message "Please fill in this field" appear in input field | Yes User not filling the input field "Course" | Message "Please fill in this field" appear in input field | Yes User not filling the input field "Serving" | Message "Please fill in this field" appear in input field | Yes